Written by Allen Wyatt (last updated June 28, 2021)

 When you use the Find command, Excel defaults to "search by row" as the order it will use in looking for information.
 Your needs may vary, however; you may have a need to search by column most of the time.
 You can certainly change this setting when you start the search, but wouldn't it be nice to change the default so that Excel starts out by searching columns?

 Unfortunately, there is no setting that you can specify so that Excel remembers how you want to do your search.
-You can, however, use a macro to set the default searching order.
+You can, however, use an event handler to set the default searching order.
 Consider the following example:

 Private Sub Workbook_Open() On Error Resume Next Cells.Find("", , , , xlByColumns, , , False) = True End Sub